Welcome To My EME Page

 - Key radio

 When switching from transmit to receive, we simply reverse the above process.

 This is accomplished with my Interface below.

 Antenna Tracking Interface

 I used W9IP's RealTrak for many years but since then, there have been several programs since written for Windows.
-I settled on Nova For Windows by Northern Lights Software Associates (www.nlsa.com/nfw.html) After looking over the various hardware interfaces for being able to read antenna position accurately, I decided that I could design something for far less money than most of the currently available ones.
+As I use K1JT's MAP65 program for JT65B, the tracking information for the moon is already written to a file that can be pasred by TrakBox.
+After looking over the various hardware interfaces for being able to read antenna position accurately, I decided that I could design something for far less money than most of the currently available ones.

 Being a true believer in Murphy, I decided to modify the two radios I use for EME in order to absolutely, positively make certain there was no way I could accidentally transmit into my mast mounted GaasFet preamps. (we all know we do stupid things at times).
 The modifications I did are simple, require only a handful of commonly available parts and are completely reversible.
 They also leave no permanent marks on either radio.

 (click for larger picture)

 - LA0BY vhf-page